SUBSCRIBE TO OUR NEWSLETTER

 These three tools are part of the UX Research Flex Stack and offer features that help you track and tag user insights and keep track of things like raw notes and transcriptions:

 EnjoyHQ offers unlimited transcription with every plan, which can be great for getting a detailed account of the topics you covered in an interview.
-Here’s how Lindsey Boylan, a user research team of one at Mariana Trek, used EnjoyHQ as her research repository.
+Here’s how Lindsay Boylan, a user research team of one at Mariana Trek, used EnjoyHQ as her research repository.

 Dovetail offers an automatic sentiment analysis tool that tags insights as positive or negative and full-text search with filters, which makes it easier to retrieve all kinds of data.
 This can be great for teams that want to spend less time tagging their notes and more time doing research.
 Here’s how Intrepid Group, an adventure travel provider, uses Dovetail to keep track of their research.